Testing enterprising potential

 A person with a high need for achievement has the following qualities:

-• An orientation towards results, which applies to self and others;
+• An orientation towards achieving results, which applies to managing themselves and others

-• Opinionated and ready to defend ideas and views;
+• Opinionated with strong opinions and ready to defend their ideas and views

-• A determination to ensure objectives are met, even when difficulties arise;
+• A determination to ensure that objectives are met, even when difficulties arise

 • Willingness to work long and hard when necessary to complete tasks.